ekeren/react-wing-workshop/03-react.md

   ```
 > BROWSER=none prevents react from starting a new browser window on every run

-3. Add the following code:
+4. Add the following code into `backend/main.w`:
   ```ts
   bring ex;
   bring cloud;